nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-All tasks previously created and not deleted is listed in order of creation.
+All tasks previously created and not deleted are listed in order of creation.

 ### `todo` - Create a todo